International Association of Rebekah Assemblies

 The Daughters of Rebekah, also known as the Rebekahs and the International Association of Rebekah Assemblies, is an international service-oriented organization and a branch of the Independent Order of Odd Fellows.
-Just like the Independent Order of Odd Fellows, the Rebekahs began as an all-white organization, as was typical at the time, that purports to promote the ethic of reciprocity and charity, and draws inspiration from Judeo-Christian ethics.
+As the Independent Order of Odd Fellows, the Rebekahs began as an all-white organization, typical at the time, that purported to promote reciprocity and charity, and drew inspiration from Judeo-Christian ethics.

-The Independent Order of Odd Fellows originally limited membership to white men only, as was typical at the time.
-Thus, the Rebekahs began as the female auxiliary of the IOOF.
-Initially, only relatives such as wives or daughters of IOOF members were allowed.
+The Independent Order of Odd Fellows originally limited membership to white men only, as was typical at the time; the Rebekahs began as the female auxiliary of the IOOF.
+Initially, only relatives such as wives or daughters of IOOF members were admitted as members.

-Currently, both IOOF and the Rebekahs allow both female and male members.
-Likewise, nowadays women need not be related to an Odd Fellow to be a member of the Rebekahs.
-As long as she meets the moral, ethical and age requirement for admission, any woman may join.
+Currently, both the IOOF and the Rebekahs admit both female and male members.
+Women today need not be related to an Odd Fellow to be a member of the Rebekahs.
+As long as she meets the moral, ethical, and age requirements for admission, any woman may join.
 In most jurisdictions, women aged 16 or 18 years old and above can join a Rebekah Lodge.